 Everyone wants to save a buck.
 Am I right?

-Let’s start with your walls.
 Cheapo paint may seem like a bargain, but you could end up spending more overall if you have to paint and repaint to get the coverage you need.

 Of course, you don’t have to run out and buy the most expensive cans either.
 Many midrange brands make perfectly good products.
-If you have a membership to Consumer Reports, check out their ratings.
+If you have a membership with Consumer Reports, check out their ratings.

 For everyone else, head to the Good Housekeeping paint reviews to find the right pick for your project.